 Uranium was determined by fission track analysis.
-225 mL of water was acidified with 3 mL concentrated HNO $3$ .
-After a two week waiting period to ensure total dissolution of precipitated uranium, a 5 microlitre aliquot of the sample was removed, placed on a polycarbonate tape and dried.
-The tape was irradiated in a nuclear reactor at McMaster University for 1 hour at a flux of $10^{}13$ neutrons/sq cm/sec.
+225 mL of water was acidified with 3 mL concentrated HNO3.
+After a two week waiting period to ensure total dissolution of any precipitated uranium, a 5 microlitre aliquot of the sample was removed, placed on a polycarbonate tape and dried.
+The tape was irradiated in a nuclear reactor at McMaster University for 1 hour at a flux of 1013 neutrons/sq cm/sec.
 The irradiated tape was etched with 25% NaOH solution and the fission tracks were counted with an optical counter fitted to a microscope.
 The number of tracks was proportional to the uranium concentration.
 Each tape contained its own calibration standards, blanks and sample duplicates.

-Hydrogen ion activity (pH) was measured with a Beckman combination electrode and a Model 401 Orion specific ion meter.
+Hydrogen ion activity (pH) was measured with a Beckman combination electrode and a Model 401 Orion specific ion meter before acidification of the sample for the uranium determination.